PartMan7/PS-Client/README.md

 * `sendHTML (html: string, opts?: { name?: string, change?: boolean }): boolean` sends a UHTML box to the user with the specified (optional) options (reusing a name will overwrite the previous box and `change` toggles the overwriting behaviour between changing at the old location and changing at the bottom of the PM).
 For example: `User.sendHTML('<b>This is an example.</b>', { change: true })`
 * `pageHTML (html: string, name?: string): boolean` sends a UHTML box to the user with the specified (optional) name (reusing a name will overwrite the previous page).
 For example: `User.pageHTML("<b>Let's play chess!</b>", "chess")`
 * `waitFor (condition: (message: Message): boolean, time: number): Promise<Message>` waits for a message from the User.
 This is resolved when the Client receives a message from the User for which `condition` returns true, and is rejected if (time) milliseconds pass without being resolved.
 By default, time corresponds to 1 minute - you can set it to 0 to disable the time limit.
+* `update (): Promise<User>` updates and resolves with the current user's information after re-fetching from the server.

 ## Tools